lux-fm-team/booking-service/README.md

 Access the AWS deployment at http://ec2-3-94-255-245.compute-1.amazonaws.com/swagger-ui/index.html

-Here you can find out telegram bot: https://t.me/lux_fm_booking_bot
+Here you can find our telegram bot: https://t.me/lux_fm_booking_bot

-If you want test admin endpoints, use the following credentials:
+If you want to test admin endpoints, use the following credentials:

 - **Email:** admin@gmail.com
 - **Password:** 123456